A483, turn off onto A525 signposted Ruthin, at Coedpoeth, opposite the Five Crosses Pub take B5426 (Minera Hall Road) signposted Minera.

 The real heyday of the mine was after 1845.
 The mining agents John Taylor & Sons from Flintshire took over and formed the Minera Mining Company.
 They had the experience to organize the mining by consolidating the mining leases, investing in new machinery and creating a new drainage level.
 This took some time, but in 1852 the mine again produced lead, and the market boomed.
 The miners found new veins, deeper and deeper.

 The decline started in the 1870s, when the price of lead started to fall and the price of coal for the pumping engines rose.
 Then the price of other metals mined at Minera (e.g. zinc) fell too.
 While becomming more and more unprofitable, mining activities decreased.
-But it took decades until the mine fianlly closed in 1914.
+But it took decades until the mine finally closed in 1914.
 And still the spoil heaps were worked until the 1950s.

-Later the spoil heapd became a problem, as lead is toxic, and other elements in the spoile like cadmium too.
+Later the spoil heaps became a problem, as lead is toxic, and other elements in the spoil like cadmium too.
 In a karst area the runoff from the heaps became a threat to water supplies.
 And poisonous dust from the heaps was blown to the fields nearby producing food.
 In 1988 the Wrexham Maelor Borough Council and the Welsh Development Agency started to clean up the heaps.
 But when they removed the heaps, the archaeological remains of the mining appeared.
 The archaeologists tried to safe and restore the remains, to prevent them from decay.
 At Meadow Shaft today the whole journey of lead from the pit head to saleable ore can be seen on a trail around the site.
 And the work still goes on.